Prepare hosts

 secret/camunda-bpm-platform-db-credentials created

-Number of instances can be adjusted in the values.yaml
+Number of instances can be adjusted in the values.yaml.
+The file will look like this:

 root@master-node:~# cat k0s/manifests/values.yaml